28

 Tassa – Easy Chevron Pot Holders from For The Frills

 This beautiful pattern features the gorgeous herringbone/chevron stitch and is worked entirely in one piece.
-The YouTube tutorial accompanies the free written pattern (linked below).
-You will work with two strands of yarn held together in this pattern.
+The YouTube tutorial accompanies the free written pattern, found by clicking on the link above.
+You will be working with two strands of yarn held together in this pattern.

 SIZE: 8½” x 8½”.